Post Summary: The Best Things To Do in Seward, Alaska

 We’re especially highlighting our favorite activity while in Seward, which was the Gray Whale Watching cruise by Major Marine Tours.
 We’re here to share our experience, and why this is the best way to experience Alaska’s marine wildlife!

 This post is sponsored by Harbor 360 Hotels and Major Marine Tours.
 We were given accommodations and a 4-hour wildlife tour, but all opinions and thoughts are 100% completely our own!

 Incredible Things To Do In Seward Alaska In Spring Season

 Where is Seward, Alaska?

-Seward, Alaska is known for their successful fishing endeavors, wildlife tours, and the beginning/end points for the Alaska railroad system.
+Seward, Alaska is known for its successful fishing endeavors, wildlife tours, and the beginning/endpoints for the Alaska railroad system.